 Spiritual – 12-step sponsor or church staff

-Of course, at the start of recovery, you’re likely going to be focused on one thing and that’s sobriety!
+Of course, at the start of a recovery, you’re likely going to be focused on one thing and that’s sobriety!
 You’re not going to have the desire to consider all that’s listed above.
 However, as your recovery grows stronger, and as you feel more confident in your sobriety, you may begin to reach out for other forms of help.
 You might begin to seek out sources of support that help you change other facets of your life.
 In fact, SAMSHA would encourage that.
 Read SAMHSA’s vision for recovery:

 We envision a future in which people with mental health and substance use disorders pursue optimal health, happiness, recovery, and a full and satisfying life in the community via access to a range of effective services, supports, and resources.